WebinarGeek/spm/README.md

 ```

 You can then run `spm s` or `spm start` to start all of these in separate screens.
-After that you can run a series of other subcommands to manange them.
+After that you can run a series of other subcommands to manage them.
 Most commands can either run for all Procfile-defined services or by service name.
 You can for example restart rails with `spm r rails` or restart them all with `spm r`.